Jarzka/namespacefy/README.md

 # Usage

-To namespacefy a map or a vector of maps, use the namespacefy function:
+To namespacefy a map or a vector of maps, use the namespacefy function.
+It accepts maps, vectors and keywords.

 ```clojure